respondcreate/django-versatileimagefield/README.md

 ```

 > ### NOTE ###
 > Using the `url` attribute within templates is optional.
 Why?
-All Sizers return an instance of `versatileimagefield.datastructures.sizedimage.SizedImageInstance` which provide the sized image's URL via the `__unicode__()` method (which django's templating engine uses when it is asked to render class instances directly).
+All Sizers return an instance of `versatileimagefield.datastructures.sizedimage.SizedImageInstance` which provides the sized image's URL via the `__unicode__()` method (which django's templating engine looks for when it is asked to render class instances directly).

 ## Specifying a Primary Point of Interest (PPOI) ##

-The `crop` Sizer is SUPER useful for creating images at a specific size/aspect-ratio however, sometimes you want the 'crop centerpoint' to be somewhere other than the center of a particular image.
+The `crop` Sizer is super-useful for creating images at a specific size/aspect-ratio however, sometimes you want the 'crop centerpoint' to be somewhere other than the center of a particular image.
 In fact, the initial inspiration for `django-versatileimagefield` came as a result of tackling this very problem.

-PIL's [`ImageOps.fit`](http://pillow.readthedocs.org/en/latest/reference/ImageOps.html#PIL.ImageOps.fit) method (by [Kevin Cazabon](http://www.cazabon.com/)) is what powers the 'crop' Sizer and it takes an optional keyword argument, `centering`, which expects a 2-tuple comprised of floats which are less than 0 and greater than 1.
-These two values together form a cartesian-like coordinate system that dictates where to center the crop: `(0, 0)` will crop to the top left corner, `(0.5, 0.5)` will crop to the center and `(1, 1)` will crop to the bottom right corner.
+PIL's [`ImageOps.fit`](http://pillow.readthedocs.org/en/latest/reference/ImageOps.html#PIL.ImageOps.fit) method (by [Kevin Cazabon](http://www.cazabon.com/)) is what powers the `crop` Sizer and it takes an optional keyword argument, `centering`, which expects a 2-tuple comprised of floats which are less than 0 and greater than 1.
+These two values together form a cartesian-like coordinate system that dictates where to center the crop (examples: `(0, 0)` will crop to the top left corner, `(0.5, 0.5)` will crop to the center and `(1, 1)` will crop to the bottom right corner).

 ### The PPOIField ###